brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

 2. **Minivation.** It's an innovation that is the right product for the right product, but it's priced too low, and doesn't achieve its full revenue potential.
 Typical symptoms include easy selling, but due to lack of ambition and low-ball targets, it doesn't go far.

-3. **Hidden gem.** A potential blockbuster product that is never properly brought to market, generally because it falls outside of the core business.
-Typical symptoms include that your company is doing something outside of your comfort zone, everyone is playing it safe, and no one is responsible for getting the most out of this gem.
+3. **Hidden gem.** A potential blockbuster product that is never properly brought to market, generally because it falls outside the core business.
+Typical symptoms include that your company is doing something outside your comfort zone, everyone is playing it safe, and no one is responsible for getting the most out of this gem.

 4. **Undead.** An innovation customers don't want, either because it's the wrong answer to the right question, or an answer to a question no one was asking.
 Typical symptoms include sales struggles, negative press, and a lack of objectivity (especially around pet projects for an exec).